Jaeger Group Images

 Aleatory Architecture

 A large arch assembled from randomly placed granular particles, each with the shape of a twisted Z. The arch is solid-like rigid and load-bearing, despite being structurally disordered and glassy.
-This is an image of Project Z-Form, an installation in collaboration with Chicago artitst Dan Peterman.
+This is an image of Project Z-Form, an installation in collaboration with Chicago artist Dan Peterman.

 For more info see